2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 - **United States:** The IRS classifies Bitcoin as **property, similar to stocks, bonds or real estate**.
 This classification means that any transaction involving cryptocurrency, such as earning, selling, trading, or even using it to make purchases, can create a taxable event, and gains are subject to capital gains tax.
 - **European Union:** Member states generally treat Bitcoin as a speculative asset rather than a functional currency.
 Therefore, gains often are subject to capital gains tax.
 - **Asia:** Countries like Singapore and Japan have adopted progressive regulatory frameworks, treating Bitcoin transactions favorably in specific contexts.
-But Bitcoin is generally accounted for as **intangible assets**, and it is measured at fair value at the reporting date, with changes recognized in profit or loss.
+However, Bitcoin is generally accounted for as **intangible assets**, and it is measured at its fair value as of the reporting date, with any changes recognized in profit or loss.

 It is essential to understand the regulations in your operating country and adapt your accounting practices accordingly.